ISO – Beginner Photography

 Digital Noise and ISO

 The noise level depends on the camera – You can see noise generally start around 800 and apparent at 1600.
 Your more expensive cameras have a better tolerance to noise.

 The downside to using a high ISO is that digital noise or grain will appear.
-Below is a picture with grain.
+Below is a picture of grain.
 Many despise grain and avoid it all costs.
 Some artists use grain as an artistic effect.